Influence of agent's self-disclosure on human empathy: Results

-Next, we investigated the results for perspective taking and fantasy scale, which are classifications of cognitive empathy.
-The results regarding the perspective taking for Q7-Q9 showed an interaction between the self-disclosure factor and before and after watching the video, similar to the comprehensive analysis result and the analysis result for cognitive empathy [$F$(2,570) = 10.64].
-However, as a result of a multiple comparison, as shown in Fig.~\ref{fig7}, the simple main effect of the self-disclosure factor after watching the video showed a significant difference only between the high-relevance self-disclosure and no self-disclosure (high-relevance: mean = 10.94, S.D. = 2.296, low-relevance: mean = 10.44, S.D. = 1.960, no self-disclosure: mean = 10.18, S.D. = 2.251).
-The simple main effect before and after watching the video for each self-disclosure condition was significantly different before and after watching the video only in the case of high-relevance self-disclosure.
-This suggests that, in the case of high-relevance self-disclosure, perspective taking was facilitated.
-Also, as a result of a post-hoc analysis by G*power, the effect size of perspective taking was 0.1932, and the power of perspective taking was 0.9643.
-From the results of the post-hoc analysis, it was found that self-disclosure was effective for perspective taking.
+In addition, the results for cognitive empathy (Q7-Q12) showed an interaction between the self-disclosure factor and before/after video.
+The main effect of the self-disclosure factor was also significant but was omitted because of the interaction effect that self-disclosure and watching the video factor. \\ As a result of a multiple comparison, the simple main effect of the self-disclosure factor after watching the video showed a significant difference in the combination of all three levels as shown in Figure~\ref{fig8}.
+However, the simple main effect after watching the video for each self-disclosure condition was not significantly different between before/after video with low-relevance.
+Under the other self-disclosure conditions, self-disclosure facilitated cognitive empathy when the relevance was high, and no self-disclosure suppressed cognitive empathy.
+From the above, it was suggested that high-relevance self-disclosure facilitated cognitive empathy and that no self-disclosure suppressed cognitive empathy.
+From the results of the post-hoc analyses, it was found that self-disclosure was effective for cognitive empathy.